-Henry Castellanos Garzón, alias “Romaña,” was the commander of the 53rd Front of the now-defunct Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia - FARC) and is currently a leading figure within the Segunda Marquetalia dissident group.
+Henry Castellanos Garzón, alias “Romaña,” was the commander of the 53rd Front of the now-defunct Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia - FARC) and then a leading figure within the Segunda Marquetalia dissident group.

 He later defected from the FARC’s demobilization camps and reappeared in a video in which he announced the creation of a new dissident group made up of former guerrilla leaders.

 In December 2021, Venezuelan and Colombian media reported that Romaña was killed in Venezuela's western department of Apure, alongside one of his closest allies, Hernán Darío Velásquez, better known as "El Paisa."
 This news was later confirmed by Colombia's Defense Minister as photos of Romaña's body circulated online.

 Henry Castellanos Garzón, alias “Romaña,” was born on March 20, 1965 in the municipality of El Castillo, in the Meta department.
 There are various versions of the story of his early life.
 According to the most likely of these stories, he only studied up until the fourth grade and spent his youth in Bogotá, where he joined the Communist Youths (Juventudes Comunistas - Juco).

 In Bogotá, his activity with the Juco took place in the neighborhoods located to the south of the city.
 Under investigation by authorities, and faced with imminent capture, Romaña joined the FARC, where he stood out for his ability to create explosive devices.